 Act of Sacrificing

 In today’s world, wealth has become an important aspect of life that everyone loves to have.
 Therefore, when a person pays from his wealth in the form of zakat, it means he/she is sacrificing wealth in the path of Allah.

 SHOULD I GIVE ZAKAT ONLY IN RAMADAN?

 There is a misconception that you can only pay zakat in the month of Ramadan.
 This is not true.
 A Muslim can pay zakat any time of the year.
 However, it is suggested that if a person is paying zakat in the first month of the year, he/she should pay zakat at the same time next year i.e. after the year finishes.
 Therefore, you should not wait for Ramadan to pay your zakat.
 Once you become liable, you can pay your zakat as the year ends.

 Yes, you can give zakat to your relatives if they are poor and needy.
 However, you cannot give zakat to your parents, children, spouse, siblings, and others with whom you have blood relations.

 PAY ZAKAT AND SAVE LIVES OF POOR PATIENTS OF PAKISTAN

 There are thousands of charity organizations all over the world that are striving to help the underprivileged community.
 One such organization is Transparent Hands in Pakistan.
-Transparent Hands is a crowdfunding platform which conducts the surgeries of poor patients of Pakistan free of cost.
-It also provides complete transparency to the donors that means, donors can see where each penny of their donation is going.
+Transparent Hands is a crowdfunding platform that conducts the surgeries of poor patients of Pakistan free of cost.
+It also provides complete transparency to the donors that mean, donors can see where each penny of their donation is going.
 What Is The Meaning Of Zakat And What Is Zakat In Islam?